jarsnow/bugSmashers/README.md

 Hack Nights are interactive events where enthusiasts gather to code, collaborate, and learn from each other.
 Whether you're a beginner looking to get your feet wet or an experienced coder seeking to polish your skills, Hack Nights offer something for everyone.

 ### How to Use This Repository
-This repository houses an resources used in designing and delivering Hack Nights.
+This repository houses resources used in designing and delivering Hack Nights.
 Here's how to navigate and make the most of what's available:

 *Workshop Materials:* Find presentations and from past events organized by topics and dates.